Counselling is an opportunity to receive extra support and gain more understanding so students can make the most of their learning experiences.

 Individual support can be provided regarding any issue to assist the continued development of a student’s social, emotional and academic learning.
 Support is also available for parents in relation to their daughter enrolled at the School.

-If a student presents with complex and ongoing needs the School Counsellor may refer them to an external mental health professional.
-The School Counsellor also liaises with external professionals working with a student to assist in providing a supportive and coordinated team approach.
-Additionally, if a student has had a professional assessment completed external to the school, for example by a psychologist, speech pathologist or paediatrician, the School Counsellor can assist with the distribution of recommendations to their teachers to further support the student’s individual needs.
+If a student presents with complex and ongoing needs the School Psychologist may refer them to an external mental health professional.
+The School Psychologist also liaises with external professionals working with a student to assist in providing a supportive and coordinated team approach.
+Additionally, if a student has had a professional assessment completed external to the school, for example by a psychologist, speech pathologist or paediatrician, the School Psychologist can assist with the distribution of recommendations to their teachers to further support the student’s individual needs.

-The School Counsellor also offers a consultant role to staff to support students with educational strategies, behaviour management strategies and social/emotional learning skills.
+The School Psychologist also offers a consultant role to staff to support students with educational strategies, behaviour management strategies and social/emotional learning skills.